tobiasbp/k8s-db-backup/README.md

-# k8s-db-backup
+# Overview
-A Docker image backup up databases.
-To be run as a cron job in Kubernetes

-Dumps databases from mysql/mariadb with _mysqldump_ and stores in one of the supported backends.
-Current backends are _S3_ and _local_.
+*db_backup.py* is a _Python_ script for backing up _MySQL/MariaDB_ databases to an _S3_ bucket or a local directory.
+Databases are read using _mysqldump_ and backed up using _rclone_.

+In an attempt to complete as many backups as possible, the script will not exit on an error, but will report a non 0 exit code after all backups have been attempted.

+Logging is to _standard out_ only, unless a log file is specified with the flag _--log-file_, in which case messages are also logged to the file.
+The configuration file is _/etc/backups.yaml_ unless a file is specified with the flag _--config_.

 # Configuration
 You can configure as many _backups_ as you want.
 Each _backup_ needs a _source_ and a _destination_.
 A source can specify more than one database to be backed up.
-The config file to use can be configured with a flag: `./do-db-backup.py --config /some/path/backups.yaml`

 ```
 rootdir: my_database_backups